gavril-s/same-picture-posting-bot/README.md

    ```
    pip install -r requirements.txt
    ```

+   This will install python-telegram-bot with the job-queue extra, which is required for scheduling posts.

 4. Create a Telegram bot and get your bot token:
    - Talk to [@BotFather](https://t.me/BotFather) on Telegram